SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.3/General_Feature_Release_10.3.9.md

 The `DomInstanceHistoryStorageBehavior` can be set to one of three values:

 - **EnabledAsync** (default value): The HistoryChange records will be created, updated and deleted asynchronously.
-Creating, updating and deleting DomInstances will not be blocked.

 - **EnabledSync**: The HistoryChange records will be created and deleted synchronously.
-Creating, updating and deleting DomInstances will be blocked until the HistoryChange object has been written to the database.

 - **Disabled**: No HistoryChange records will be created, updated or deleted.